Europe Card Bus

 The Europe Card Bus (ECB or ECB-bus) is a computer bus developed in 1977 by the company Kontron, mainly for the 8-bit Zilog Z80, Intel 8080 and Intel 8085 microprocessor families.

 Physical format

 Mechanically, the ECB is usually implemented as a backplane circuit board installed in a 19-inch rack chassis.

 ECB cards have 3U Eurocard format (100 mm × 160 mm).

 Connector

 Use two or three-row versions of DIN 41612 connectors, 0.1" pitch.
 Original Kontron ECB, supported 64 pins, using "a" and "c" rows, ”b” row tied to "C' row.

 ECB boards are NOT compatible with STEbus or VMEbus P2 connector (while STEbus does not use the “b” column; VME does define specific signals on the ‘b’ row).

 Pinout

-Active low signals indicated by asterisk.
+Active low signals indicated by slash.